kabarca/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 date: 2017-01-04T15:04:10.000Z
 description: >-
-  The Wiki is intended to be the first go-to resource during the process of onboarding as well as during the term of your contract with Anexus.
+  The Wiki is intended to be the first go-to resource during the process of onboarding as well as during the term of your contract with WeKnow.
 tags:
   - jamaica
   - green beans